 Once over the brow of the hill and heading down the other side, take things dead slow, keeping in as low a gear as possible.
 Avoid heavy braking and steer into bends earlier than usual to give the front wheels plenty of time to find traction and take you where you need to go.
 That way you'll be able to bring things to a controlled halt before you get to the edge of the road.

-Use your local knowledge
+3) Use your local knowledge

+Think about how the road tilts and how it curves - it's all part of anticipating.
+Also be ready to do the opposite of what you'd normally do.
 If a car is coming at you, out of control, concentrate on avoiding it by using whatever part of the road is available - and that may even mean speeding up.
 Just braking hard will probably get you in trouble.

-Too many Jeeps and Land Rovers and the like get stuck off the road - most likely because the drivers were going too fast.
+Overconfidence affects some people.
+Just because they are driving a four-wheel-drive SUV is absolutely no guarantee they won't get stuck.
+Too many Jeeps and Land Rovers and the like get stuck off the road, most likely because the drivers were going too fast.

-Keep the screen wash topped up!
+5) Keep the screen wash topped up!